 Use a wall planner that covers the teaching period and note down when each of your assessments are due.
 This gives you an overview of what’s coming up and allows you to pencil in time for other commitments, like family, work or recreation.

-A lot of students find it helpful to set aside regular times and days to work on each unit and complete their weekly tasks, much like students on campus do in weekly tutorials or workshop sessions.
+A lot of students find it helpful to set aside regular times and days to work on each subject and complete their weekly tasks, much like students on campus do in weekly tutorials or workshop sessions.

 Western Sydney University Online’s OLAs are here to assist you with any coursework-related concerns to make your studies that much more achievable.
 Don’t hesitate to contact your OLAs via your student email or online classroom if you need any clarity or assistance.